woukdo/xui-reverse-proxy/README.md

 ### Includes:

 1. Xray server configuration with 3X-UI:
-   - Connection of subscription and JSON subscription for automatic configuration updates.
+   - Subscription and JSON subscription to automatically update configurations.
+  You must enable MUX (multiplexing TCP connections) in each client application
    - VLESS-gRPC-TLS
    - VLESS-XHTTP-TLS
    - VLESS-HTTPUpgrade-TLS
    - VLESS-Websocket-TLS
+  The user “flow”: “xtls-rprx-vision” must be enabled
    - VLESS-TCP-REALITY
-   - VLESS-TCP-REALITY (Steal oneself)
+   - VLESS-TCP-REALITY (Steal oneself) (disconnection will result in loss of access)
    - VLESS-TCP-XTLS-Vision
 3. Configuring NGINX reverse proxy on port 443.
 4. Providing security: